 All individuals included in the aggregated figures disclosed are rewarded in line with the Manager's remuneration policies described in this Report.

-The aggregate amount of remuneration awarded by the Manager to its staff (including CEO and non-executive Directors) in respect of FY 2017 was approximately S$3.9 million.
-This figure comprised of fixed pay of S$1.8 million, variable pay of S$1.9 million (including Units issued under the Unit Plans, where applicable) and allowances and benefits-in-kind of S$0.2 million.
-There were a total of 11 beneficiaries of the remuneration described above.
-In respect of FY 2017, the aggregate amount of remuneration awarded by the Manager to its senior management (which are also members of staff whose actions have a material impact on the risk profile of CCT) was approximately S$3.2 million, comprising four individuals identified having considered, among others, their roles and decision making powers.
+The aggregate amount of remuneration awarded by the Manager to its staff (including CEO and non-executive Directors) in respect of FY 2018 was approximately S$3.03 million.
+This figure comprised of fixed pay of S$1.57 million, variable pay of S$1.27 million (including Units issued under the Unit Plans, where applicable) and allowances and benefits-in-kind of S$0.19 million.
+There was a total of 11 beneficiaries of the remuneration described above.
+In respect of FY 2018, the aggregate amount of remuneration awarded by the Manager to its senior management (which are also members of staff whose actions have a material impact on the risk profile of CCT) was approximately S$2.10 million, comprising three individuals identified having considered, among others, their roles and decision making powers.

 Non-executive Director Remuneration

-Non-executive Directors (save for Directors who are employees of CL) receive Directors' fees which are payable by way of cash and Units.
+Directors' fees of non-executive Directors (including the Chairman) will be paid in cash (about 80.0%) and in the form of Units (about 20.0%), save for fees to be paid to (i) a non-executive director (not being an employee of CL) who steps down from the Board, which are paid entirely in cash; and (ii) a Director whose Director's fees are paid entirely in cash to a government agency, The Directorship & Consultancy Appointments Council.
 The Manager believes that the payment of a portion of the Directors' fees in Units will serve to align the interests of such Directors with that of Unitholders and CCT's long-term growth and value.
-In order to encourage the alignment of the interests of the non-executive Directors with that of Unitholders, a non-executive Director is required to hold Units worth at least one year of his or her basic retainer fee or the total number of Units awarded under the above policy, whichever is lower, at all times during his or her Board tenure.
+In order to encourage the alignment of the interests of the non-executive Directors with the interests of Unitholders, a non-executive Director is required to hold Units worth at least one year of his or her basic retainer fee or the total number of Units awarded under the above policy, whichever is lower, at all times during his or her Board tenure.

 NA: Not Applicable